-Johnson looks east to Asia as focus of post-Brexit strategy
+UK to lift nuclear stockpile cap; looks to Asia post-Brexit

 Johnson said some longstanding policies will remain the same: Britain would remain “unswervingly committed” to NATO and preserving peace and security in Europe, and the U.S. will remain Britain’s most important ally.

-Keir Starmer, the leader of the opposition Labour Party, said Britain’s policies toward China remained inconsistent and questioned Johnson’s reticence on cutting international aid spending and the U.K.’s arms export policies.
+Keir Starmer, the leader of the opposition Labour Party, said Britain’s policies toward China remained as inconsistent as it has been for the past decade — ignoring its rights abuses while inviting the country to invest in British infrastructure such as its telecoms network.
+He also questioned why Johnson didn’t mention the U.K.’s decision to cut international aid spending and its arms export policies.

 “If ‘Global Britain’ is to mean anything, it cannot mean selling arms to Saudi Arabia and cutting aid to Yemen,” Starmer said.